‘Glendee’ is a snack brand from Thailand. They produce potato chips, coconut chips and other variations made from different fruits and vegetables.

 The Chinese market is cut off and very different

 It is vital to realize this, the whole online ecosystem is cut off by the ‘Great Chinese Firewall’ producing what is effectively the largest closed, ‘intranet’ in the world.
-Brands must start over again in China, it levels the playing field somewhat..
+Brands must start over again in China, it levels the playing field somewhat.
 Despite Glendee’s reputation in Thailand as a popular snack none of their previous marketing efforts would be noticed if they weren’t in Mandarin Chinese or posted on local platforms.

 Partnering with Gentlemen

 The solution for Glendee was to partner with Gentlemen Marketing.
-With our wealth of experience in the Chinese market we understand deeply the right, targeted platforms to focus on for tourists.
+With our wealth of experience in the Chinese market, we understand deeply the right, targeted platforms to focus on for tourists.
 We also adapted and tailored Glendee’s content for China.

 Finding the right solutions

-The right solutions for Glendee were to target marketing efforts to travellers who had booked an upcoming trip to Thailand, had previously visited (repeat visits are most common in China) or approach those who were in the potential overseas holiday market segment.
+The right solutions for Glendee were to target marketing efforts to travelers who had booked an upcoming trip to Thailand, had previously visited (repeat visits are most common in China) or approach those who were in the potential overseas holiday market segment.
 For example, those with a family earning above 15 000 RMB a month certainly have the funds for international travel.

 WeChat Account Set Up & WeChat Store